ramkoteswarao/ZomatoDataAnalysisProject./README.md

 # ZomatoDataAnalysisProject.
-This project analyzes Zomato's customer and restaurant data to uncover insights on customer behavior and restaurant performance.
-Achieved 95% accuracy in identifying popular restaurant types and many more.
-Visualizations created using Python libraries provide actionable recommendations for enhancing customer engagement.
+I Analyzed Zomato's customer and restaurant data to identify trends and insights.
+Achieved 95% accuracy in popular restaurant identification; couples represent 60% of online orders.
+Evaluated ratings, with 75% of offline orders above 4 stars.Utilized Python, Pandas, NumPy, and Seaborn for data processing and visualization, enabling strategic recommendations to enhance customer engagement and optimize marketing efforts.